 As well as seeking medical attention if you became ill or injured on a cruise, if you intend on making cruise ship compensation claims, you would need to see an independent medic.
 This is so that you could obtain a medical report from them which described your illness or injury and gave the medical expert’s professional opinion on the severity of your injury or illness.
 The medical report is an important piece of evidence that could significantly affect your payout.
 When you visit the medic, you will need to answer their questions and undergo an examination.
 They may need to order further tests to get a better picture of your condition.

-Should I keep an injury diary?
+Should I keep an injury diary to make a ship accident claim?

 Some people have found it useful to keep a diary of their injury or illness to help them recall useful details that could help their case.
 You might want to write down how your injury or illness affects you on a daily basis, as well as writing notes about what you’ve not been able to do because of your illness or injury.